weleen/MoDE_lebai/README.md

 python mode/training.py
 ```

-For replication of the orginial training results I recommend to use 4 GPUs with a batch_size of 128 and train them for 20 epochs for ABC (ABCD).
+For replication of the orginial training results I recommend to use 4 GPUs with a batch_size of 128 and train them for 15k steps for CALVIN and LIBERO results, when startin from pretrained weights.
 See configs for details.

 #### Preprocessing with CALVIN